John Cunningham (Irish criminal): Escape

 While awaiting early release he escaped from Shelton Abbey Prison and fled to the Netherlands in late 1996.
 Michael was released around the same time.

-He built up an illicit drugs empire worth ₡50m.
-He rented a house with a swimming pool near Schipol Airport, where he lived with his family.
-He was caught there in 2000 and convicted of trafficking ₡10m worth of illicit drugs between the Netherlands and Ireland.
+He built up an illicit drugs empire worth €50m.
+He rented a house with a swimming pool near Schiphol Airport, where he lived with his family.
+He was caught there in 2000 and convicted of trafficking €10m worth of illicit drugs between the Netherlands and Ireland.
 He was found guilty of trafficking ecstasy, amphetamines and cannabis and served four and a half years of an eight year sentence.

 Then he was transferred to Ireland, where he spent the rest of sentence from the kidnapping trial in Limerick Prison.
 He was released from prison in 2007 and moved to Tallaght, then moved to the Costa del Sol in 2009.

 He attended the funeral of his brother Michael at Church of Our Lady of the Assumption, Ballyfermot in January 2015 along with Martin Foley and Troy Jordan.

 While in Spain, he became involved with the Kinahan Organised Crime Group run by Christy Kinahan.